 Faces from Our Nation’s Birth

-The Last Muster: Photographs and Stories from the American Revolution
+The Last Muster: Military Men, Pacifists and the Women They Loved in Stories from the American Revolution

 As unbelievable as it seems, many individuals who participated in the American Revolution lived beyond the advent of photography in 1839.
 Learn about the detective work involved in uncovering these “misplaced” pictures.
 Hear the stories of the men and women who were members of the first photographed generation.